-Trees planted in these areas, and outlined in this category in the Targeted Planting List, shall be low in water use, low in biogenic emissions, high in carbon and particulate matter filtration qualities and retain foliage for more than six months of the year.
+Trees planted in these areas, and outlined in this category in the Planting Guide, shall be low in water use, low in biogenic emissions, high in carbon and particulate matter filtration qualities and retain foliage for more than six months of the year.

 At the direction of City Council pursuant to Sec.
 13B.1.3.
-(Zoning Code Amendment), the Director of Planning is authorized to revise the Targeted Planting Map.
-No unauthorized person may alter or modify the Targeted Planting Map.
+(Zoning Code Amendment), the Director of Planning is authorized to revise the Targeted Planting Areas Map.
+No unauthorized person may alter or modify the Targeted Planting Areas Map.

 SEC.
-1.5.6.
+1.4.6.
 HILLSIDE AREA MAP

 The Hillside Area Map identifies lots with topographical features subject to additional regulations intended to address the specific nature of hillside development.
-These additional regulations are outlined in this Zoning Code (Chapter 1A) and are applicable by reference to this Zoning Code Map.
+These additional regulations are outlined in this Chapter and are applicable by reference to this Zoning Code Map.

-Any land designated, using the Department of Public Works, Bureau of Engineering land base dataset, as Hillside Area as shown in the shaded portion of the Hillside Area Map.
+Any land designated, using the Bureau of Engineering land base dataset, as Hillside Area as shown in the shaded portion of the Hillside Area Map.